takdzwiedz/ultimate-systems/README.md

 `git checkout main`

-open browser and got o `127.0.0.1:8080/api doc` to see available routes
+open browser and got o `127.0.0.1:8080/api/doc` to see available routes

 ### 2. Proto JWT authorisation on early stage is on branch 'jwt'

 `git checkout jwt`

+`php bin/console lexik:jwt:generate-keypair`

 and try route `/api/login_check` to get JWT Token use  JWT Token to access `/api/admin`